Billing and coding

 ICD-10 guidance from AAFP and Family Practice Management

-Even though the deadline to switch from ICD-9 to ICD-10 has been delayed to Oct.
-1, 2014, physicians and staff must prepare now for the massive change.
-Both AAFP and the AAFP Family Practice Management journal have compiled a set of resources that they’ll continue to update as this deadline nears.
+With the Oct.
+1 deadline looming, both AAFP and the AAFP Family Practice Management journal have compiled a set of resources that they’ll continue to update as this deadline nears.

 > Go to the FPM ICD-10 coding page

 > Go to AAFP’s coding webpage for information on ICD-10 and other coding resources

 Resources from CMS regarding ICD-10